 Top Tips for Web Design

-10 points to think about when building a website.
+Ten points to think about when building a website.

 2. Avoid plain, empty home pages.
 If there is no content on your home page, you can’t expect a search engine to interpret what your site is about.

 3. More rather than big pages.
 Over 20% of visitors will give up if your page hasn’t appeared in 12 seconds.
-The smaller the page the faster it will open.
+The smaller the page, the faster it will open.
 Large graphics and many animations are best avoided.

 5. Use simple navigation.
 How easy is it for the customer to move around your site?
 Don’t forget that you are familiar with it.
-Ask someone who has never visited your site to give you constructive criticism.
+Ask someone who has never visited your area to give you constructive criticism.

 7. Contact.
 Make sure your contact details are available on every page.
-Some search engines list many pages not just your index page.
+Some search engines list many pages, not just your index page.
 Remember that visitors might start on any page.

 8. Content is king.
 Clever images and features may look impressive, but the content will keep people returning.

 9. Keep up to date.
 Internet users get bored of static sites, so put something different up as often as possible.
 Review the performance regularly.